 Another thing to know is that Kia’s extended warranty doesn’t offer much in the way of perks or added benefits.
 Most of the top third-party plans come with 24-hour roadside assistance in addition to rental, towing and trip interruption.

-Endurance warranties go one step further and come with a free year of Endurance Elite, which includes:
+Endurance warranties go one step further and come with a free year of Endurance Elite Benefits, which includes:

 - Roadside assistance